xaratustrah/VHDL_Library/README.md

 # FUB (FIB Universal Bus)

-A collection of VHDL IP Cores for FPGAs and CPLDs developed by [@martin-kumm](https://github.com/martin-kumm) and me [@xaratustrah](https://github.com/xaratustrah) in the time between 2006 and 2009.
+A collection of VHDL IP Cores for FPGAs and CPLDs developed by [@martin-kumm](https://github.com/martin-kumm) and me [@xaratustrah](https://github.com/xaratustrah) and also some of our then students (O. Bitterling, T. Guthier and T. Wollmann) in the time between 2006 and 2009.

 ## History